Last updated: 9 September 2020

 Whether or not you decide to remove the prepayment meter, you should inform the supplier about its presence as soon as there’s a change of tenant and you move in.
 Otherwise, you could end up paying the former tenant’s debt along with your own energy costs.

 Another option is to replace a regular meter with a smart meter.
-These are in the process of being rolled out into homes across the UK, carrying plentiful benefits both for the individual as well as the environment.
-They report your energy use in real-time to the supplier, ensuring your bills are more accurate.
+These are in the process of being rolled out into homes across the UK and offer many benefits both personally as well as environmentally.
+They report your energy use in real time to the supplier, ensuring your bills are more accurate.
 Smart meters feature displays and accompanying apps that let you keep track of your energy use, giving tips to become more efficient and adjust your habits.
 The result tends to be a lower bill.

-You should notify your landlord before requesting the switch, and be aware that like the prepayment meter, you might need to restore the property to its original state when you move out.
+You should notify your landlord before requesting the switch, and be aware that like with a prepayment meter, you might need to restore the property to its original state when you move out.